roysubs/custom_bash/README.md

 # Quick Install
 The core.autocrlf setting is to prevent any line-end CR/LF related errors.
-Note that there is no need to `chmod` the scripts, they should only be run dot-sourced so do not require to be executable.
+Note that the scripts do not required to be executable as should only be run dot-sourced.
 ```
 git config --global core.autocrlf input
 git clone https://github.com/roysubs/custom_bash